dappforce/subsocial-bounties/README.md

 ### Rewards

-A total rewards pool for this hackathon is 5000 USD:
+A total rewards pool for this hackathon is 5000 USD.

-- 2000 USD for the best solution.
-- 1000 USD for 3 accepted solutions each.

 ### Judging Criteria